jraylan/opencode-seamless-agent/README.md

 When the IA Agent use this tool, the following should happen:

-1. A prompt appears in the OpenCode CLI console
+1. A Notification will appears in the OpenCode CLI console
 2. Type your response
 3. The agent continues based on your input